Why Factory Cleaning Is So Important

 With such detailed and bespoke cleaning required, many factories will find it difficult to have the in-house staff and equipment needed to tend to their interior.
 Therefore, turning to a professional cleaning company like Vanguard can alleviate these obstacles and become a lucrative investment for your factory cleanliness and the bottom line of your business.

 As a specialist cleaning company, Vanguard Cleaning are experts in factory hygiene protocols.
-Our staff training is accredited by the British Institute of Cleaning Science (BICSc), which equips our personnel with the knowledge and skills they need to tend to every part of your factory.
+Our staff training is endorsed by the British Institute of Cleaning Science (BICSc), which equips our personnel with the knowledge and skills they need to tend to every part of your factory.
 Whether that be a specialist piece of machinery, a food preparation area, or a hazardous zone – our staff know how to keep safe, and what chemicals and equipment to use to ensure an outstanding clean.

 On top of this, monthly refresher training keeps our staff updated about the latest infection control and safety procedures, ensuring your factory never falls behind the leading industry standards.
 Depending on the size, type, and complexity of your premises, we will tailor-make our approach, ensuring every minute detail of your facility is addressed.